Yevhensh/htmaudio/README.md

 # htmaudio
-Its WEB audio player based on Node js and jQuery
-In order to run this project you need :
+Its WEB audio player based on Node js, jQuery and HTML audio API In order to run this project you need :

 1. Download this project